Samnite Wars: Outbreak

 There had been tensions prior to these events.
 In 337 BC a war broke out between the Aurunci and the Sidicini.
 The Romans decided to help the Aurunci because they had not fought Rome during the First Samnite War.
 Meanwhile, the ancient city of Svessa was destroyed, and so they fled to 313 BC.Suessa Aurunca, which they fortified.
 In 336 BC the Ausoni joined the Sidicini.
 The Romans defeated the forces of these two peoples in a minor battle.
 In 335 BC one of the two Roman consuls besieged, seized and garrisoned Cales, the main town of the Ausoni.
 The army was then sent to march on the Sidicini so that the other consul could share the glory.
 In 334 BC, 2500 civilians were sent to Cales to set up a Roman colony there.
-The Romans ravaged the territory of the Sidicini and there were reports that in Samnium there had been calls for war with Rome for two years.
+The Romans ravaged the territory of the Sidicini and there were reports that in Samnia there had been calls for war with Rome for two years.
 Therefore, the Roman troops were kept in Sidicini territory.
 There were also tensions north of the River Liris, in the Volscian territory.
 In 330 BC the Volscian towns of Fabrateria and Luca offered Rome overlordship over them in exchange for protection from the Samnites and the senate sent a warning to the Samnites not to attack their territories.
 The Samnites agreed.
 According to Livy this was because they were not ready for war.
 In the same year the Volscian towns of Privernum and Fundi rebelled and ravaged the territories of another Volscian town and two Roman colonies in the area.
 When the Romans sent an army Fundi quickly pledged its loyalty.
 In 329 BC, Privernum either fell or surrendered (this is unclear).
 Its ringleaders were sent to Rome, its walls were pulled down and a garrison was stationed there.

 In Livy's account there is a sense that the peace with the Samnites had been on a thin edge for years.
-It has also to be noted that Cales was in an important strategic position not only for the route from Rome to Capua but also for some of the routes which gave access to the mountains of Samnium.
+It has also to be noted that Cales was in an important strategic position not only for the route from Rome to Capua but also for some of the routes which gave access to the mountains of Samnia.
 Yet the Samnites had not responded militarily to Roman interventions in Campania.
 One factor might have been the conflict between the Lucanians (the Samnites’ southerly neighbours) and the Greek city of Taras (Tarentum in Latin, modern Taranto) on the Ionian Sea.
 The Tarentines called for the help of the Greek king Alexander of Epirus, who crossed over to Italy in 334 BC.
-In 332 BC Alexander landed at Paestum, which was close to Samnium and Campania.
+In 332 BC Alexander landed at Paestum, which was close to Samnia and Campania.
 The Samnites joined the Lucanians and the two were defeated by Alexander, who then established friendly relations with Rome.
 However, Alexander was killed in battle in 331 or 330 BC.
 The grievance of the Samnites about Fregellae might have been an addition to aggravations caused by Roman policy in Campania in the previous eight years.